 4.1.
 Definitions

-- n-d lookup table on rectilinear grid
+- n-d lookup table on a rectilinear grid

 -